shalom2552/IntroToDataScience/HW2/README.md

 	submition date: 12.5.21

 ## Question 1
-	In this question we will be interested in the group of districts D. <br>
+	In this question we will be interested in the group of districts D.
-	These are the districts whose name begins with S or L. <br>
+	These are the districts whose name begins with S or L.
-	In this question we calculates the mean and median for those districts with the given features below. <br>
+	In this question we calculates the mean and median for those districts with the given features below.

 ## Question 2
 	In this question we will help the Italian Corona Cabinet decide whether to impose a curfew on Italian